Challenge Cup | Rules

 (a) the club that scored the most tries in the match (including extra time) or

 (b) if equal, by a place-kick competition.

-3.1 Each club must nominate a squad of up to 41 players.
-A minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
+Although there is no limit to the number of players in a squad, a minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
 All such players must, on registration, be fully and properly registered with their club and Union and available to play for the club from that date.

 3.2 A club must nominate a squad of between 19 and 23 players for each match.

 3.3 A minimum of six front row players must be included in each match squad such that on the first occasion that a replacement is required in each position, a replacement can be made.
 Where uncontested scrums are ordered due to the departure of a front row player and there is no suitable replacement, the player whose departure caused the uncontested scrums may not be replaced (ie. the club will be required to play with 14 players).

 3.4 In order to reduce the possibility of uncontested scrums, each club may also nominate further front row players, referred to as Emergency Front Row players, who may be registered with EPCR on a match-by-match basis provided that all necessary details of the players have been submitted before the First Registration deadline.
 The provision for the nomination of Emergency Front Row players is not intended to allow clubs to improve the quality of their squads, and is designed to cater for illness and/or injury in the relevant positions.
 The players added to squads will typically come from a club’s academy or similar.